 The area includes 3 missile barns, a missile assembly building, a guard dog kennel, barracks, 2 Nike Hercules missiles, and various support elements.
 HM69 was also significant because of the technology employed.
 The South Florida Nike Hercules sites were integrated with Hawk missile sites to provide an all altitude defensive capability around South Florida.
 Approximately 140 soldiers staffed the 3 above-ground missile barns of HM69 to protect against an air attack from Cuba.
 The personnel of HM69, along with the members of other South Florida units, received the Army Meritorious Unit Commendation which was one of the few times that it was awarded for deterrence rather than engagement with the enemy.

 Visitors may visit the site most days between early December and late March.
 There is an open house program, as well as Ranger-guided tours.
 Our visitor programs fluctuate due to seasonal changes and staffing capability.
 Please check with the Ernest F. Coe Visitor Center or view our park calendar for scheduled programs at the site.

-A Unit Roster of the 2nd Battalion, 52nd Air Defense Artillery lists those who served at the South Florida Sites.
-Please contact us with corrections / additions, we are currently updating this list following the Nike Veteran Reunion.
+A Unit Roster of the 2nd Battalion, 52nd Air Defense Artillery lists those who served at the South Florida sites.
+Please contact us with corrections / additions.